dosyago/beamsplitter/README.md

 - 64-bits of hash produced from the last 128-bits of the state.
 - A single 10x64 random S-box.
 - beamsplitter is a family of hash functions parameterized by a random s-box.
+- This repo includes a simple CLI app for hashing files or stdin from the command line.

 ## Aim 1 :white_check_mark: